EML vs. DML: Essential Laser Technologies in 100G/200G/400G/800G Optics

 The above introduction to EML and DML shows they are quite different from each other.
 The following part will dig deeper and highlight their differences in key aspects.

 DML is designed with a distributed feedback structure, and its waveguide has a diffraction grating to enable stable operation, thus realizing direct modulation.
-While EML cannot have the laser directly modulated and mainly relies on an external modulator also called an electro-absorption modulator.
-The difference in working principle results in their different features and functions.
+EML cannot have the laser directly modulated and mainly relies on an external modulator also called an electro-absorption modulator.
+The difference in working principles results in their different features and functions.

 The following figure shows how DML and EML stack up against each other across a number of key parameters.